Malaria

 Malaria in Dominican Republic

 As of 7 November 2024, 887 confirmed cases of malaria have been reported during 2024.
 It is unclear exactly how many cases are locally acquired but this represents a large increase compared to the same period in 2023.
 Local outbreaks have been reported from Azua and San Juan provinces.
-Please see the malaria in brief article for further details on malaria.
+Please see our Topics in Brief article for further details on malaria.

 Take usual precautions